 #2 – Deer Mouse (Peromuycus)

 Very similar in size and shape to the common house mouse, deer mice are a little larger and strictly nocturnal.
 Their large eyes and ears are designed to give them superior sensitivity in low light conditions.
-They don’t like clement weather and will normally hide in their nests when a storm approaches.
+They don’t like inclement weather and will normally hide in their nests when a storm approaches.

 Average body lengths for deer mice and their subspecies range from 2.75 to 3.75 inches in body length with tails roughly the same length or slightly closer to 3 inches.
 The biggest exception to this is the pinion mouse, whose body and tail are each an impressive 4 to 4.75 long.